 In conjunction with other emergency agencies, the college conducts emergency response exercises each year, to include tabletop and field exercises, and tests of the emergency notification systems on campus.
-The campus conducted an announced emergency drill as part of the California Great Shakeout on October 17, 2019 at 10:19 AM.
+The campus conducted an announced emergency drill as part of the California Great Shakeout on October 17, 2019, at 10:19 AM.
 The emergency practice message advised all students, staff and faculty to "stop, drop and cover" simulating an earthquake.
 Monthly testing of the Emergency Notification System is also conducted.
 These tests are designed to assess and evaluate the emergency response plans and capabilities of the institution.
 These tests may be announced or unannounced.
 The Public Safety Department Officers have received training in Incident Command and Rapid Response.
-General information about the emergency response and evacuation procedures is publicized each year and will be coincided with a test of the emergency response plan which is a part of the college's Clery Act compliance efforts and is available on the GWC Public Safety website at URL:
+General information about the emergency response plan which is a part of the college's Clery Act compliance efforts and is available on the GWC Public Safety website at URL: